J&J Medical Connect

 References

-1 Kang A, Neuen B, Heerspink HL, et al. Canagliflozin and risk of genital infections and urinary tract infections in people with diabetes mellitus and kidney disease - a post-hoc analysis of the CREDENCE trial.
-Poster presented at: The American Society of Nephrology (ASN) Kidney Week 2020 Virtual Congress; October 22-25, 2020.
+1 Kang A, Neuen B, Heerspink HL, et al. Canagliflozin and risk of genital infections and urinary tract infections in people with diabetes mellitus and kidney disease in the CREDENCE trial.
+Poster presented at: The American Society of Nephrology (ASN) Kidney Week 2020; October 22-25, 2020; Virtual.

 4 Neal B, Perkovic V, Matthews DR, et al. Rationale, design and baseline characteristics of the CANagliflozin cardioVascular Assessment Study-Renal (CANVAS-R): a randomized, placebo-controlled trial.
 Diabetes Obes Metab.
 2017;19(3):387-393.